 Once those are softened up, it's time for the zucchini and red peppers to join the party.
 We want those to get a little bit browned, and a little bit soft but definitely not mushy.

-Throw in the corn and tomatoes, followed closely by the quinoa, black beans, cilantro, and seasonings.
-We’re using cumin, smoked paprika, and chili powder, plus a bit of salt.
+Add the quinoa, black beans, cilantro, and seasonings.
+We're using cumin, smoked paprika, and chili powder, plus a bit of salt.

 Stir it all together, taste to make sure it's all good, and your filling is finished!